 As you can see, there’s no shortage of Christmas destinations to visit in Canada that gives off that winter wonderland Christmas vibe.
 This list isn’t exhaustive either.
 I’m sure there are plenty of places that weren’t mentioned in this article, including all the Eastern provinces.
 However, whether you’re looking for some ideas for Christmas trips or places to visit in January or other cold months, this is a great place to get started.

 As always, we recommend travel insurance when visiting another country, especially if you’re partaking in activities such as skiing, snowboarding, snowmobiling, and so forth.
 However, make sure you ask your insurance company if those kinds of activities are covered.
-If it’s a short trip, your credit card might include travel insurance.
+If it’s a short trip, your credit card might include travel insurance for these purposes, saving you hundreds of dollars.
+If not, we recommend World Nomads, as they offer everything above and can easily be done online in less than 10 minutes.
 Getting the correct travel insurance will give you peace of mind, even if you don’t need to use it.
 Click here for more tips for your next ski vacation.

 Have you been to Canada in the winter before?
 What’s your favourite destination?